 Tip: Since your life is no longer dictated by a time clock, also be on the lookout for last-minute deals to take advantage of.

 Bookmark this list of senior discounts, so you can refer to it often.
 But don't stop there.
 Get in the habit of asking if there's a senior discount each and every time you shop, whether you're booking a trip, buy furniture or checking out at a thrift store.
 You'll be amazed at how many places offer a senior discount once you start asking.
 Keep a notebook of all the deals that you've found, so you can take advantage of them again and again.
 Some stores only offer a senior discount on a certain day of the week or month.
 These are the kinds of details you'll want to include in your notebook, so you know when to shop for the best deal.

 Fill Your Time With Free Activities

 Now that you're no longer punching a time clock, you finally have time to explore all the great freebies that are available in your community.
 Bone up on all the free resources that you can access you with your library card.
 Look into the free programs offered by your town's Parks & Rec department and senior center.
-Use some of your free time to volunteer with local organizations; learn how to get free movie tickets and free magazines, and if that not enough to keep you busy, look into ways to travel the world for free.
+Use some of your free time to volunteer with local organizations; learn how to get free movie tickets and free magazines, and if that not enough to keep you busy, look into ways to travel the world for free, such as housesitting overseas or volunteering on a farm.
 If there's something you want to do, there's a way to do it for free.
 Do the research to find it.
 Then, get busy doing all the things you've always talked about doing.
 Make your retirement better than you ever dreamed possible.
 Make all those clock punchers green with envy.